 The Basque beauty at the Atlantic Ocean

-When you visit the city with the Basque name Donostia you will realize that there is much more to discover than just beach and sun.
+When you visit San Sebastián (Donostia in Basque) you will realize that there is much more to discover than just beach and sun.
 The capital of the province Guipúzcoais in the autonomous Basque region is located 20 km away from the French border and offers various exhibitions, concerts, popular fiestas, sports and international events during the whole year.
 During the night the city is seperated into three main late-night areas.
 The most popular one is the Old Town.
 During the day this part is ruled by “txhikiteros” (groups of men and women who drink glasses of wine with pintxos) and at night it turns into a lively bar scene.
 The Calle Reyes Católicos is the chic area of the city, because there are modern bars with all sorts of different atmospheres and daring music.
 The relaxing area of San Sebastián you will find at the district of Gros, where bars are more spread out.

 SPORT, CULTURE AND ART